deepinv/deepinv/README.rst

 Maintainers
 -----------

-View our current and former maintainers, and how to get in touch, at [MAINTAINERS](https://github.com/deepinv/deepinv/blob/main/MAINTAINERS.md).
+View our current and former maintainers, and how to get in touch, at `MAINTAINERS <https://github.com/deepinv/deepinv/blob/main/MAINTAINERS.md>`_.

 Citation